Kenny Williams (basketball, born 1972)

-Kendall "Kenny" Ovial Williams (born March /April 24, 1972) is an American former professional basketball player and announcer.
+Kendall Ovial Williams (born March /April 24, 1972) is an American former professional basketball player and announcer.
 He played for UIC Flames men's basketball from 1990 to 1994 in the Mid-Continent Conference (now Summit League), earning MCC Men's Basketball Player of the Year in 1994.
 He played high school basketball at Lyons Township High School.
 After college, he played in several international leagues, highlighted by a 1999 Polish Basketball League All-Star game appearance.